Some days, I feel like my head is going to explode.

 Even more great resources

-First of all, if YOU have books, websites or ideas that are helping you juggle a busy life, especially if you’re homeschooling as a working mom, please leave me a comment below!
+First of all, if YOU have books, websites or ideas that help with homeschooling for working moms, please leave me a comment below!
 I’ll keep updating the list with as many great resources as possible!

 Also, this post is part of the iHomeschool Network’s Ultimate Guide To… series.
 Click the image below to see great tips from some of my fellow bloggers on everything from choosing curriculum to Pennsylvania history to inexpensive art projects!